karrick/gologs/README.md

 1. This should be flexible enough to provide for use cases not originally envisioned, yet be easy enough to use to facilitate adoption.
-I should want to reach for this library for all my logging needs, for both command line and long running daemons.
+I should want to reach for this library for all my logging needs, for both command line and long running services.

 1. This should be lightweight.
 This should not spin up any go routines.
-This should only allocate when creating a new logger, a new log branch, or when the user specifically requires it by invoking the `Format` method.
+This should only allocate when creating a new logger or a new log branch, or when the user specifically requires it by invoking the `Format` method.
 Events that do not get logged should not be formatted.
 This should not ask the OS for the system time if